korovamode/notes/works/The_Coming_Unrest_by_Korovamode_2026_01_18_revised.md

 If the trajectory described above holds, the outcome is not a single rupture.
 It is a new baseline: a society that continues to function, but with less slack, less trust, and more coercion built into the routine management of everyday life.

 The defining feature of this baseline is brittleness.
 The system still produces goods and services.
-Institutions still operate.
+Institutions operate.
 Elections still occur.
 But conflict becomes harder to resolve peacefully because the underlying opportunity structure has narrowed.
 When fewer people believe they can exit bad conditions—bad jobs, bad regions, bad institutions—more conflicts become fights over enforcement rather than negotiations over terms.

 ### Ambient Insecurity